AmolGayakwad/Get-Specimen-Requirement-Audit-using-CP-ID/README.md

 Run the script with the command:

-bash
-Copy code
-python3 sr_audit.py
+- python3 sr_audit.py
-When prompted, enter:
+- When prompted, enter:

-Collection Protocol ID (CPID)
+- Collection Protocol ID (CPID)

-Output filename
+- Output filename: CP_Id merged_specimen_req_audit.csv

 The script will generate a cleaned CSV with PV values instead of numerical IDs.

-What the Script Does
+# What the Script Does
-Logs in and retrieves an API session token
+- Logs in and retrieves an API session token

-Downloads and extracts the SR Audit CSV
+- Downloads and extracts the SR Audit CSV

-Fetches PV values using the permissible value API
+- Fetches PV values using the permissible value API

-Replaces PV IDs with their text values
+- Replaces PV IDs with their text values

-Saves the final CSV output
+- Saves the final CSV output

-What I Learned
+# What I Learned
-Using the OpenSpecimen REST API for authentication and data export
+- Using the OpenSpecimen REST API for authentication and data export

-Fetching and mapping PV values programmatically
+- Fetching and mapping PV values programmatically

-Handling ZIP files and CSV extraction in Python
+- Handling ZIP files and CSV extraction in Python

-Cleaning and transforming data for readability
+- Cleaning and transforming data for readability

-Writing modular, reusable Python functions
+- Writing modular, reusable Python functions